mike-fresh/remove-pdf-pages/README.md

 # Remove PDF Pages
-This is a simple script to remove pages from PDF files.
+A simple script to remove pages from PDF files.
 It can be used as a shell script or act as an extension to Thunar file manager.
+It takes PDFs as parameters and opens a window to enter single pages and ranges of pages to remove.
+All files will be immediately overriden.

-# Installation of dependencies
+# Installation of dependencies on an apt based system
+     sudo apt-get install python3-tk
      pip3 install PyPDF2

 # Configuration of Thunar custom action
 Add this to your `~/.config/Thunar/uca.xml` file: